 Most elementary school students use scholastic pencils.
 They’re the type of pencil you’re most likely to find at discount stores.

 Student grade pencils are middle grade pencils.
 They’re higher quality than scholastic pencils, but not as good as professional grade pencils.
-A lot of people who are trying colored pencils or just getting started with them use student grade pencils because they can be significantly less expensive than the best pencils, but are still better than scholastic pencils.
+A lot of people who are trying colored pencils or just getting started with them use student grade pencils because they can be significantly less expensive than the best pencils, but are better than scholastic pencils.

-The top of the line pencils are artist or professional grade pencils.
+The top-of-the-line pencils are artist or professional grade pencils.
 They handle better and, in most cases, lay down better color and last longer, but they’re also more expensive.

 The same manufacturing processes and pigments are used to make all the pencils in all of these grades.
 The difference is in the ratio of pigment to filler.
 In the scholastic pencils, there’s less pigment and more filler.
 In artist grade or professional pencils, there’s very little filler, and more pigment.
 The student grade pencils are between those two extremes.

-I always recommend you buy the best pencils you can afford.
+Buy the best pencils you can afford.
 The higher the grade, the better the drawing results.
 I used cheaper pencils first because of the cost and almost gave up on the medium before upgrading my pencils.